samanthagonzales14/CS303_Assignment1/README.md

 Array is of size 150.
 Press 1 to check if an integer is in the file.
-  -1 indicates the input value was not found in the array. otherwise the value displayed it the index that the input value was found at.
+  -1 indicates the input value was not found in the array. otherwise the value displayed is the index that the input value was found at.
 Press 2 to modify an integer in the array. modify integer by giving an index position and new value. try/catch to throw error if index position is outside the bounds of the array size.